A Rotten Situation

 The food also comes from other sources like tomato sauce, gravy, dirt and other barnyard soils.

-Because the machine never really dries out, the natural materials are almost guaranteed to rot.
+Because the machine never really dries out, the natural, organic materials are almost guaranteed to rot.

 All different types of black mold, fungus, mildew and bacteria slime grow on the rotting organic stuff mentioned above.